 The Company completed its initial public offering ("IPO") on November 18, 2014 upon the issuance of 1,650,000 units, each of which consisted of one share of Common Stock, one Series A Warrant and one Series B Warrant, at an offering price of \$6.50 per unit and received net proceeds of \$8.0 million, after deducting underwriting discounts and commissions and IPO related expenses.
 The Series A Warrants are registered securities that are freely tradable on the NASDAQ.
 The Series B Warrants have variable settlement provisions (see Note 6).
 On March 5, 2015 the Company received approximately \$3.8 million as a result of Series B Warrant holders exercising warrants to purchase shares of the Company's Common Stock (the "Private Transaction").
-In addition, on March 6, 2015 the Company received approximately \$0.2 million as a result of Series A Warrant holders exercising warrants to purchase shares of the Company received \$0.3 million from the exercise of stock options.
+In addition, on March 6, 2015 the Company received approximately \$0.2 million as a result of Series A Warrant holders exercising warrants to purchase shares of the Company's Common Stock.
+During the year ended December 31, 2015 the Company received \$0.3 million from the exercise of stock options.